Praesentia/MedKitSecurity-Swift/README.md

+# MedKit Security

 ## Synopsis

 MedKit is an open source framework facilitating secure, bi-directional communication with medical devices.

-MedKitSecurity is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain and MedKitMIP.
-MedKitSecurity implements the MedKit SecurityManager protocol for Apple Operating Systems (AOS), including iOS and macOS.
+MedKitSecurity is one of a number of MedKit modules which include: MedKit, MedKitCore, MedKitDomain, MedKitMIP and SecurityKit.
+MedKitSecurity implements the SecurityKit SecurityManager protocol for Apple Operating Systems (AOS), including iOS and macOS.

+## Prerequisites

+### iOS

+* iOS 10.3 or higher
+* Xcode 9.0 beta 2 (9M137d) or higher

+### macOS

+* macOS 10.12 or higher
+* Xcode 9.0 beta 2 (9M137d) or higher

 ## Dependencies

-* MedKitCore
+* SecurityKit

 ## Installation